Edwardp17/data-science-bowl-2018/README.md

 Link to competition: https://www.kaggle.com/c/data-science-bowl-2018

+UNet to automate nucleus detection in biomedical images.

 Notes:
 - The data for this competition is not included in this notebook.
 It can be found on the Kaggle competition site.
 Pay attention to the directory paths outlined in this notebook:
   - For running this notebook outside of Kaggle, all data should be placed in a `data/` directory as the data is received from Kaggle.